domivika/master_thesis_2023/README.md

 - snakemake --cores 24 -j 1
 - Note: fastqc, multiqc and bwa-mem2 - 24 threads per 1 job

+Required files:
+- sample.map and contigs.list for GenomicsDBImport

 #TODOs:
 - Fix FastQC rule to  run on all samples in parallel (currently it's running one sample at a time)
 - Define the output of GenomicsDBImport